onehundredfeet/henum/README.md

 # henum
-Tiny repository of improvements for the haxe enum
+Tiny repository of improvements for the haxe enum abstract (Int)

 # Usage